11 Mistakes You’re Making When Trying to Save Money

 You don’t communicate with your partner

 Money is never a popular subject for couples in long-term relationships.
 But not chatting about financial matters, like saving money, could lead to empty cash reserves and stress down the line.
 Rachel Rabinovich, director of financial planning at Society of Grownups in Boston, says your first step is to clearly define your short-term and long-term financial goals.
 “Go over some scenarios you might come across in your life together and discuss how you might handle them,” she suggests.
 “For example, one of you gets a nice raise.
 How would you like to use that money?
 Or you’ve got some money in investments, and the stock market takes a turn for the worse.
 How do you respond?”
-Here are ways to finally stop bickering with your partner about money.

 You’re using a piggy bank